Funny or Die: Gay of Thrones

-@midnight
+@midnight and @after midnight

-@midnight is a late night comedy panel show hosted by Chris Hardwick and produced by Funny or Die.
+@midnight was a late night comedy panel show hosted by Chris Hardwick and produced by Funny or Die.
 The show debuted on Comedy Central on October 21, 2013.
-The show features three guest comedians that respond to different social media postings and pop culture references of the day including responses to actual tweets on Twitter, Craigslist ad postings and comments on Reddit.
+The show features three guest comedians that respond to different social media postings and pop culture references of the day, including responses to actual tweets on Twitter, Craigslist ad postings, and comments on Reddit.

 @Midnight used social media as a platform to engage with their fans.
-The show created hashtags including #HashtagWars and #SpookyCelebs that were used by fans to submit their own responses to the game on Twitter.
+The show created hashtags, including #HashtagWars and #SpookyCelebs, that were used by fans to submit their own responses to the game on Twitter.

+A CBS revival of the series, entitled @fter midnight, was launched on January 17, 2024 and is hosted by Taylor Tomlinson.
+The show retains some previous segments from @Midnight, and introduces some new games that lean more into improv and physical comedy.

 The Spoils of Babylon

 The Spoils of Babylon is a comedy miniseries that aired on January 9, 2014 on IFC.
-The show was created and written by former Saturday Night Live writers Matt Piedmont and Andrew Steele.
+The show was created and written by former Saturday Night Live writers Matt Piedmont and Harper Steele.
 Piedmont also directed the series.
 The series stars Will Ferrell, Kristen Wiig, Tobey Maguire, Jessica Alba, Haley Joel Osment, Tim Robbins, Michael Sheen, Carey Mulligan and Val Kilmer.

 Ferrell plays Eric Jonrosh, a fictional author whose novel is being adapted for TV.
 The Spoils of Babylon novel follows a wealthy oil tycoon's family, the Morehouses.
 Robbins plays Jonas Morehouse, the patriarch of the family.
 Wiig and Maguire play Cynthia and her adopted brother Devon.

 IFC and Funny Or Die adapted Jonrosh's first novel, The Spoils Before Dying into another miniseries, which aired on July 8, 2015.

 Throwing Shade

 Throwing Shade is a podcast hosted by Erin Gibson and Bryan Safi, that addresses topics such as mainstream pop culture, women's rights and gay rights.
 In 2011 Gibson and Safi created the Throwing Shade podcast after InfoMania was cancelled and in 2013 Funny or Die began filming the podcast on a set, and airing the recordings of the podcast on its website.

-The podcast occasionally has famous guests including Cheyenne Jackson and Dustin Lance Black.
+The podcast occasionally has famous guests, including Cheyenne Jackson and Dustin Lance Black.
 Throwing Shade won a Podcast Award for Best GLBT Podcast in both 2012 and 2013.

 The duo have recorded 80 videos since signing on with Funny or Die.